Skip Breadcrumb Links

 Where can I get help to prepare?

-You can find tips about how to succeed in an interview in many places - online and in books and brochures.
+You can find tips about how to succeed in an interview in many places - online, in books and brochures.

 It can be useful to practice answering interview questions and general interview skills.
 Many settlement agencies and Employment Resource Centres have programs and workshops that help you improve your interview skills.
 Many of the programs are free.
-To find help in your area, go to Services Near Me.
+To find help in your area, go to Services Near Me and search for Employment resource Centres.

 For More Information